 The certificate received from the remote servers does not contain the expected name.
 It is therefore not possible to determine whether we are connecting to the correct server.
 The server name we were expecting is FQDN.
 The SSL connection request has failed.
 The attached data contains the server certificate.

-The Attached Cert has no data.
+Also, the Attached Cert has no data.

-The certificate has to be registered with the agent, currently this isn't possible, the agent has no idea whether or not it has a certificate; because the certificate isn't installed on the agent, but on the target computer.
-As a result the agent returns no data, creating the SChannel Error.
+The certificate has to be registered with the agent, currently this isn't possible, the Agent has no idea whether or not it has a certificate; because the certificate isn't installed on the Agent, but on the target computer.
+As a result the Agent returns no data, creating the Schannel Error.

 The error message can be safely ignored, this is a known issue to be fixed in a future release.

-There is a Workaround provided by Microsoft to disable the Schannel messages from appear in the Event log
+There is a Workaround provided by Microsoft to disable the Schannel messages from appear in the Event log as documented in the following:

 http://support.microsoft.com/kb/260729

-Another work around is to install the Root certificate from the SMP on the agent.
-This will stop the schannel errors in the Windows logs.
+Another work around is to install the Root certificate from the SMP on the Agent.
+This will stop the Schannel errors in the Windows logs.

 The certificate can be exported from IIS on the SMP as a .pfx, then uploaded into target agent settings Advanced tab.